Dental Implants: Affordable vs. Expensive

 - Exhibit 3: Table II: Range of Fees for Various Scenarios of Restoration of Dental Implants

 Dental consumers sometimes think that a dentist who charges more may provide the best dental implant care.
 This attitude stems from the often-held belief that if something is expensive it is automatically better.
-I do not believe this logic is applicable in choosing from whom and where you will obtain dental implant care.
+We do not believe this logic is applicable in choosing from whom and where you will obtain dental implant care.
 Excellent dental implant care can be done with low dental implant cost.

 You, the potential dental consumer, should learn what exactly you are paying for, especially when you select high dental implant cost versus more affordable dental implant care.
 You should also acquaint yourself with facts that truly identify successful outcomes of implant dental care.